prashantkul/multi-turn-attack-defenses/README.md

-# Repository Title: Temporal Context Awareness (TCA) Framework for Securing LLMs
+# Temporal Context Awareness (TCA) Framework for Securing LLMs

 # Description
 This repository contains the implementation of the Temporal Context Awareness (TCA) framework, a novel defense mechanism designed to protect Large Language Models (LLMs) from multi-turn manipulation attacks.
 These attacks exploit the conversational nature of LLMs, gradually building context across multiple turns to elicit harmful or unauthorized responses.